TheOtherRealMesteven/Lab-Book/Week 4 - Lab D.md

 #### Question 5
 - 🤔 Recap on variable memory locations being different to code.
 #### Question 6
+- 🤔 Recap on memory locations being able to be directed outside the codes alloted space.
 #### Question 7

 ## Lab Task Submission
 *The tasks assigned to be reviewed for the weeks lab has been completed below.*